 Yoshida was born in Kurume, Japan, in 1876.
 He began his artistic training at a young age, studying under his adoptive father, a painter and calligrapher.
 He later attended the Tokyo School of Fine Arts, where he studied Western-style painting.
 Around the age of twenty, he left Kurume to study with Soritsu Tamura in Kyoto, subsequently moving to Tokyo and the tutelage of Shotaro Koyama.
 Yoshida studied Western-style painting, winning many exhibition prizes and making several trips to the United States, Europe and North Africa selling his watercolors and oil paintings.
 He played a leading role in the organization of the Meiji Fine Arts Society into the Pacific Painting Association in 1902.
 While highly successful as an oil painter and watercolor artist, Yoshida turned to woodblock printmaking upon learning of the Western world’s infatuation with ukiyo-e.

+In the early 1900s, Yoshida began to focus on printmaking, creating his first woodblock print in 1904.
+He quickly gained recognition for his prints, which were characterized by their delicate lines and subtle use of color.
+Yoshida’s prints were also notable for their modern subject matter, which often featured scenes of urban life and travel.
 Following the Great Kanto Earthquake of 1923, Hiroshi Yoshida embarked on a tour of the United States and Europe, painting and selling his work.
 When he returned to Japan in 1925, he started his own workshop, specializing in landscapes inspired both by his native country and his travels abroad.
 Yoshida often worked through the entire process himself: designing the print, carving his own blocks, and printing his work.